 Use bookmarks to automatically generate an animation

 You can import the current map's bookmarks into an animation, and these bookmarks are converted directly to keyframes used to build an animation.
-On the View tab, click Add to open Animation and access to all animation settings.
+On the View tab, click Add to open the Animation tab and access the animation settings.
 In the Create group, click Import and choose Bookmarks to fly-through or Bookmarks to tour.
 These options use predefined settings for the path between the keyframes created from your bookmarks for that map.

 To learn more about visualizing your GIS content as an animation, see Animation basics.